 In 2013, she assisted in organizing and taught the Alexander Technique for Anna Deavere Smith's Acting and Empathy course in San Francisco.
 She returned to San Francisco in 2014 to work with Ms. Smith's course, Personal Narratives: Global Identities.

-Ms. Schiff is a recognized senior teacher of the Alexander Technique by the American Society for the Alexander Technique and has presented master classes at the AmSAT Annual Meetings in San Francisco, Ann Arbor, Las Vegas , New York City and Boston.
+Ms. Schiff is a recognized senior teacher of the Alexander Technique by the American Society for the Alexander Technique and has presented master classes at the AmSAT Annual Meetings in San Francisco, Ann Arbor, Las Vegas , New York City Boston and Minneapolis.
 She produced AmSAT's 25th Anniversary Annual Meeting in New York, the largest and most successful gathering of Alexander Technique Teachers in its history.

 Ms. Schiff served on the Board of Directors of the Aspen Music Festival and School as Chair of the Music Committee for nine years and was President and Chairman of the Board of The American Center for the Alexander Technique for five years.